 - Averted in Alley Oop.
 The titular caveman has been time traveling between his prehistoric world and the present day for years, and by now he is completely fluent in modern culture.
 This gets lampshaded whenever one of his caveman friends ends up time traveling with him and sees the modern world for the first time.

-- A rather fatal example comes from the series The Tamuli by David Eddings.
+- A rather fatal example comes from this series by David Eddings.
 The church of Elenia continuously sends missionaries to the Rendors in order to try to convert them to their beliefs.
-Mind you, the Rendors aren't bad people, but they take their religion VERY seriously, and while they usually don't go around slaughtering nonbelievers, they are very easily angered, especially when it comes to religion.
+Mind you, the Rendors aren't bad people, but they take their religion very seriously, and while they usually don't go around slaughtering nonbelievers, they are very easily angered, especially when it comes to religion.
 And unfortunately, the missionaries that the Elenes send tend to be the screaming zealot type, and go around ripping the veils off of women, and screaming that they're all heretics and damned to burn in hell.
 The end result is a small riot, and a lynched missionary, for very obvious reasons.
+As you can imagine, this doesn't help the case of the next missionary rolling into town.

 - The Big Bang Theory: Sheldon Cooper.
 Although some of that could be because he's a) an example of Comedic Sociopathy and b) a long way along the Asperger Syndrome Diagnostic Scale.

-- OTOH, when he refuses to buy Leonard a birthday present, Howard encourages Penny to tell Sheldon that it's a "non-optional social convention," at which point Sheldon happily capitulates.
+- When he refuses to buy Leonard a birthday present, Howard encourages Penny to tell Sheldon that it's a "non-optional social convention," at which point Sheldon happily capitulates.

 - Bones: Another example, although less blatant, is Brennan.
 Although she's focused primarily on her work, she displays a remarkable ignorance of current culture, which is odd given that she clearly wasn't always like that (she's a Wonder Woman fan, likes classic rock, but still has no idea what's in any movie or TV show released in the last 20 years).